NETponents/Torch/README.md

 The next page will verify your identity and start the exam.
 Each question will be answered by typing an answer and clicking "Next >>".
 Note that once you have clicked next, you may not return to that question.

 At the end, a page will display the results.
 Show this page to your professor.
 Be sure to print out a copy for your records.
 At this point you may close the browser safely.

+# Contributing
+We will happily accept donations in return for offering this free service.
+We are just a few programmers who spend our time developing free, open-source software for the benifit of both end-users and other programmers.

+If you would like to help with code contributions, see the file *CONTRIBUTING*.